mry0tt4/flowgentic/README.md

 #### Create a Skill Using Skill Definitions

 If your skill involves performing an HTTP request to fetch or update data, using skill definitions is the simplest approach.
-In Tribe, start by navigating to the 'Skills' tab and clicking the 'Add Skill' button.
+In Flowgentic, start by navigating to the 'Skills' tab and clicking the 'Add Skill' button.
 You will then be prompted to provide the skill definition, which instructs your agent on how to execute the specific skill.
 This definition should be structured as follows:

 ```json
 {